Safety in Bear Country

 The easiest way we can help protect both bears and people is simple: don’t extend the invitation!

 - Bear proof your garbage.
 Bears can consume up to 25,000 calories a day, and the smell of garbage is a dinner bell they’ll remember.
-Keep your garbage inside (or in a shed) until collection day if you don’t have a bearproof container.
+If you don’t have a bear-proof container—a bin with a locking mechanism that reduces food odors—keep your garbage indoors or in a shed until collection day.

 - Make loud noises to scare them away (air horns, bear bangers, yelling etc.) and let them know not to come back.